Search Results for: extend

 - Central Arizona Project Update | Video

 - The Central Arizona Project is planning to ask the legislature to extend a four cent tax that pays for groundwater recharge and other costs.
 Also, water delivered by the canal could be decreased in the coming years because of drought.
-Pam Pickard, president of the CAP board, will discuss those issues.
+David Modeer, general manager of the Central Arizona Project, will discuss those issues.

 June 18, 2014

 - Chemotherapy for Prostate Cancer | Video

 - Researchers have found a way to use an old treatment to extend the life of prostate cancer patients.
 Men who received a chemotherapy drug lived nearly 58 months versus 44 months for those not receiving it.
 The Mayo Clinic in Arizona was one of the sites for clinical trials for the drug study.
 Dr. Alan Bryce of the Mayo Clinic will discuss the treatment.

 - Vote 2012: Prop 204 (Sales Tax Initiative) | Video